ilkgunel/HospitalAutomationWithJavaEE/README.md

 # HospitalAutomationWithJavaEE

-Software Engineering Lesson Project With Java EE Technologies This project is being developed with Maven,JSF,PrimeFaces,JPA.
+Software Engineering Lesson Project With Java EE Technologies

+This project is being developed with Maven,JSF,PrimeFaces,JPA and Spring Security.
+For some features Servlets is being used.

 İlkay Günel and Batuhan Apaydın is writing the code.

 İlknur Özgen and Kübranur Öztürk is analyst.

 Arif Cemal Özcan is tester.

 Tolga Durak is designer.